wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-lifecycle-management-governance-for-microsoft-teams/includes/12-summary.md

 Now that you have completed this module, you should be able to:

-- Describe the lifecycle management for Teams
+- Describe the lifecycle management for Teams.
 - Plan and configure Microsoft 365 Groups governance features for Teams.
 - Plan the Teams policy assignment for different scenarios.
 - Create and manage policy packages.